FAQs

 Will you translate a text into Old Norse and/or runes for me?

-Especially due to the overwhelming number of translation requests I receive every day, I am not able or willing to respond to most of them.
-Specifically, I do not accept translation requests for tattoos, or that I have reason to believe are for tattoos.
+Especially due to the overwhelming number of translation requests I receive every day, I am not able to respond to most of them.

 I may accept requests in conjunction with being paid on a larger project such as film and television show consulting.
 In the latter circumstances, if I agree to take on a job, my rates are: $255/hr, with a minimum charge of one hour.